BenniSchmiedel/Low-dimensional-EBMs/lowEBMs/source/models.rst

     R_{down} & = (1-\alpha)\cdot Q \\
     R_{up} & = - \epsilon\sigma T^4

-with the albedo :math:`\alpha`, the solar insolation :math:`Q`, the Stefan-Boltzmann constant :math:`\sigma`, and the emissivity :math:`\espilon`, the simplest form of an EBM is described by:
+with the albedo :math:`\alpha`, the solar insolation :math:`Q`, the Stefan-Boltzmann constant :math:`\sigma`, and the emissivity :math:`\epsilon`, the simplest form of an EBM is described by:

 .. math::